libratbag/libratbag/DBusInterface.md

 The **org.freedesktop.ratbag1.Manager** interface provides:
 - Properties:
   - Devices -> array of object paths with interface Device
+  - Themes -> array of strings with theme names.
+The theme 'default' is guaranteed to be available.
 - Signals:
   - DeviceNew -> new device available, carries object path
   - DeviceRemoved -> device removed, carries object path